Constrained Nonlinear Problem Using Optimize Live Editor Task or Solver

 Constraint functions have the form c(x) ≤ 0 or ceq(x) = 0.
 The constraint is not in the form that the solver handles.
 To have the correct syntax, reformulate the constraint as .

-Furthermore, the syntax for nonlinear constraints returns both equality and
+The syntax for nonlinear constraints returns both equality and inequality

-inequality constraints.
-This example includes only an inequality constraint, so
+constraints.
+This example includes only an inequality constraint, so you must pass

 With these considerations in mind, write a function file for the nonlinear constraint.

 function [c,ceq] = unitdisk(x) c = x(1)^2 + x(2)^2 - 1; ceq = [ ];

 Create function handles to the objective and constraint functions.
 These function handles point to the functions, and are a way for the solver access the functions.

 Now that you have defined the objective and constraint functions, create the other